AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-35/acsd-52095-manage-stock-value-wrong-while-exporting-csv.md

 ## Issue

-The manage Stock value is wrong while exporting CSV
+The `manage_stock` value is incorrectly set to 0 in the CSV file after product export.

 <u>Steps to reproduce</u>: